korbincoward/Reports/Lazarus Group/ByBit/Report.md

     T1566.002: Spearphising Link\
     T1566.003: Spearphishing via Service

 Exploitation: Lazarus Group utilized a supply chain attack, compromising the system of a Safe{Wallet} developer.
-After gaining access they injected malicous JavaScript code into the UI fromt he deleoper's machine.
+After gaining access they injected malicious JavaScript code into the UI fromt he deleoper's machine.
 According to ByBit's forensics team, these changes were subtle and specifically targeted ByBit.\

 Exfiltration: Upon execution of the attack Lazarus had started laundering funds within 48 hours, they are estimated to have laundered $160 million within this time frame.
-By 20250226 it was estimated that $400 million had been moved.
+By 20250226 it was estimated that $400 million had been moved\
+to multiple wallets that were clean.
+Their process of laundering money shows a high level of sophistication due to their ability to rapidly transfer funds into multiple wallets, cunduct multiple conversions, utilize multiple decentalized exchanges, and utilize cross-chain bridges.

 **Analysis**\
 As tensions grow between North Korea and the United States of America and the prolonged North Korean troop deployment in support of the Russo-Ukraine War, North Korea will continue to utilize Lazarus Group as a means to stimulate their economy.\